 Good small business guide: How to start and grow your own business

 Belbin, Meredith (2nd ed.
 A & C Black, 2006)

 This practical guide 'is aimed at anyone thinking of starting or growing a business in the United Kingdom'.
 It provides practical help on a range of topics with an easy-to-read action list per topic, answers to frequently asked questions and tips on how to avoid common mistakes.

 Bragg, Steven M.; Burton, Edwin (Wiley, 2006)

 Aims to help "small business owners, managers, accountants, and consultants navigate through all of the key accounting and financial information required to operate a small business."

 Directors' Briefings and Start-Up Briefings are four-page guides written for the busy practitioner, director and entrepreneur providing concise, practical advice on core business issues.

-The How To Do It guides from Atom Content Marketing are a collection of checklists providing a step by step approach to key business issues.
+The How To Do It guides from Atom Content Marketing are a collection of checklists providing a step-by-step approach to key business issues.
 Access to these guides is available to logged-in ICAEW members, ACA students and other entitles users.